 INSTRUCTIONS Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-Developments during 2018 in the European Union’s climate and energy policy are steps in the right direction towards re-establishing the EU’s position as a global leader on climate policy action.
-While the level of climate action is not yet compatible with the Paris Agreement’s 1.5°C limit, the more ambitious renewable energy and energy efficiency targets adopted in June 2018 are estimated to increase the emissions reduction goal from 40% to around 45% below 1990 levels.
-Adopting this target would move the EU closer to “2°C compatible” action.
+Developments during 2018 in the European Union’s climate and energy policy are steps in the right direction towards re-establishing the EU’s position as a global leader on climate action.
+While the level of currently implemented climate action is not yet compatible with the Paris Agreement’s 1.5°C limit, the CAT estimates that the more ambitious renewable energy and energy efficiency targets adopted in June 2018 would result in emissions reduction of 47.5%-49.7% below 1990 levels (the European Commission has referred to about 45%).
+This is significantly higher than the present NDC target of 40% below 1990 levels.

-Some member states including Germany, Austria, Portugal and Luxembourg are calling on the EU to increase its 2030 goal, with the Dutch Prime Minister calling for a target of 55% below 1990 levels by 2030.
-Such a target would move the EU even closer to a 2°C compatible emissions pathway.
-Achieving it would need to build on the reform of the EU ETS, the adoption of the Energy Performance of Buildings Directive (EPBD), as well as the political agreement on increasing renewable energy and energy efficiency targets for 2030.
+The European Parliament has called for increasing the EU’s NDC emissions 2030 reduction goal to 55% below 1990 levels.
+Adopting this as a target would move the EU much closer to “2°C compatible” action”, but would still be far from 1.5°C compatible action.
+Achieving this would need to build on the reform of the EU ETS, the adoption of the Energy Performance of Buildings Directive (EPBD), as well as the political agreement on increasing renewable energy and energy efficiency targets for 2030.

-Consultations on the EU’s long-term emissions reduction strategy have started aiming to present a draft by the end of March 2019.
-This is an opportunity for the EU to increase climate action to reflect the Paris Agreement 1.5°C temperature limit.
-A goal of climate neutrality by 2050 has been suggested by different stakeholders, including the European Parliament, along with some of the largest EU cities, and adopted independently by Sweden and Denmark, with the Netherlands adopting a 95% reduction target and Germany a “nearly greenhouse gas neutrality” goal.
+In November 2018, the European Commission presented its proposed 2050 climate strategy.
+The document contains eight different scenarios, with the Commission clearly stating its preference for two scenarios which reach net zero emissions by mid-century.
+This is a step in the right direction and Denmark, Finland, France, Italy, Luxembourg, Portugal, Spain and Sweden support this goal.
+The goal of emissions neutrality by 2050 has also been suggested by different stakeholders, including the European Parliament, along with some of the largest EU cities, and adopted independently by Sweden and Denmark, with the Netherlands adopting a 95% reduction target and Germany an “extensive greenhouse gas neutrality” goal.

-Despite the political discussion about more ambitious renewable energy, energy efficiency and emissions reduction goals, the EU’s emissions began increasing again in 2017.
+Despite the political discussion about more ambitious renewable energy, energy efficiency and emissions reduction goals, the EU’s emissions began increasing again in 2017, driven by lignite and natural gas-based electricity generation and the industrial sector.
 Of special concern is the increase in emissions in the EU ETS sector—for the first time since the economic recovery in 2010.
 This change in trend underlines the need to accelerate the coal phase-out and development of renewables.

-Ten EU member states representing 26% of the EU’s installed coal capacity have already committed to closing their power plants by 2030 at the latest, and others, including Germany, are planning to decide upon coal phase-out dates.
-In addition to the phase of out of coal, natural gas use will need to be constrained to within Paris Agreement compatible levels, however European institutions and some EU member states are increasing their support for the development of gas infrastructure that will likely increase EU dependency on energy imports, risk creating stranded assets and jeopardise meeting Paris Agreement goals.
+Ten EU member states representing 26% of the EU’s installed coal capacity have already committed to closing their power plants by 2030 at the latest, and others, including Germany, are debating coal phase-out dates.
+In addition to the phase of out of coal in the power sector in Europe needed by 2030, natural gas use will need to be constrained to within Paris Agreement compatible level.
+However European institutions and some EU member states are increasing their support for the development of natural gas infrastructure that will likely increase EU dependency on energy imports, risk creating stranded assets and jeopardise meeting Paris Agreement goals.

 The adoption of the more ambitious renewable energy and energy efficiency targets must be followed by measures and policies that will accelerate emissions reductions.
-Over recent years the EU’s emissions trend has been concerning, as overall emissions stagnated between 2014 and 2016 (European Environment Agency 2018a ).
-This will make it even more difficult for the EU to reach its—insufficient—emissions reduction targets for 2030 and 2050.
+Over recent years the EU’s emissions trend has been concerning, as overall emissions stagnated between 2014 and 2016 and increased in 2017 (European Environment Agency 2018a; Eurostat 2018a) (European Environment Agency 2018a ).
+This will make it more difficult for the EU to reach its—insufficient—emissions reduction targets for 2030 and 2050.
 Slowing down now will require much faster—and therefore more expensive—action than would otherwise be necessary in the post 2030 period.